Palm Springs

 NMF interventions are framed by evidence-based levers of change designed to increase access to education, reduce financial burdens, and support retention in medical education and early career transitions.
 These levers are:

-As outlined in the organization's strategic plan, NMF intends to leverage research to expand the health sector’s knowledge base, translate findings into practical action, and continuously improve the impact of its programs.
+NMF intends to leverage research to expand the health sectors knowledge base, translate findings into practical action, and continuously improve the impact of its programs.
 As part of its research initiative, NMF convened the LIFT + SOW Roundtable Series to explore new questions shaping the future of healthcare workforce development.
 These conversations are designed to inform a research agenda framework and a set of clearly defined research questions to guide program innovation, sector collaboration, and solutions that can drive health workforce development transformation.

 In the area of workforce development, there is a need to better understand the key factors that influence persistence in medical education and retention in medical, healthcare, and research careers.
 The initial areas of inquiry focused on:

 The roundtables were designed with intentionality to provide an enriching and nourishing experience grounded in a sense of place.
 Each gathering featured community building and grounding experiences to establish an environment for optimal creative thinking.
-To learn more about the design, principles, and values of the roundtables, please see the appendix.
+All participants were granted anonymity to best serve the discovery process.
+To learn more about the design, principles, and values of the roundtables, please see the appendix